jviotti/awesome-json/README.md

 * [js-schema](https://github.com/molnarg/js-schema) - A new way of describing object schemas in JavaScript.
 It has a clean and simple syntax, and it is capable of serializing to/from the popular JSON Schema format.
 * [aptos](https://github.com/pennsignals/aptos) - A tool for validating data using JSON Schema and converting JSON Schema documents into different data-interchange formats.
 * [JSON Schema $Ref Parser](https://github.com/APIDevTools/json-schema-ref-parser) - Parse, resolve, and dereference JSON Schema $ref pointers
+* [JSON Schema CLI](https://github.com/intelligence-ai/jsonschema) - The CLI for working with JSON Schema.
+Covers formatting, linting, testing, bundling, and more for both local development and CI/CD pipelines

 ## JSON Schema Resources
 * [Understanding JSON Schema](https://spacetelescope.github.io/understanding-json-schema/) - A website aiming to provide more accessible documentation for JSON schema.